Ancient Carthage: Interaction and syncretism

+Stelae and cippi

 Cippi and stelae of limestone are characteristic monuments of Punic art and religion, found throughout the western Phoenician world in unbroken continuity, both historically and geographically.
 Most of them were set up over urns containing cremated human remains, placed within open-air sanctuaries.
 Such sanctuaries constitute some of the best preserved and striking relics of Punic civilization.

+Rituals and theology

 Little is known about Carthaginian rituals or theology.

+For Melqart's awakening rite see above here and here.

+Mayumas festival

-Aside from Melqart's awakening rite, Punic inscriptions found in Carthage attest to a mayumas festival probably involving the ritual portage of water; the word itself is arguably a Semitic calque on the Greek hydrophoria (ὑδροφόρια).
+Punic inscriptions found in Carthage attest to a mayumas festival, probably involving the ritual portage of water; the word itself is arguably a Semitic calque on the Greek hydrophoria (ὑδροφόρια).
 Each text ends with the words, "for the Lady, for Tanit Face-of-Baal, and for the Lord, for Baal of the Amanus, that which so-and-so vowed".

+Belief in afterlife

 Excavations of tombs reveal utensils for food and drink, as well as paintings depicting what appears to be a person's soul approaching a walled city.
 These findings strongly suggest a belief in life after death.